 ZTL is an industrial, or large-scale, composting facility run by Melanie Ludwig.
 When Cassandra, GREEN HOME’s environmental research ambassador, would visit the site, Melanie’s standard greeting was: “Welcome to the farm!”.
 And yes, it is similar to a farm.
 But instead of rows of vegetables (those are growing on the plot next door), at ZTL you’ll find giant rows of compost.

 These super-size piles amplify nature’s biodegradation process.
 Bigger piles mean more of the good stuff.
-More microbes (bacteria and fungi).
-And more heat.
-These work together to compost green waste rapidly while effectively killing off pathogens.
+More microbes (bacteria and fungi), which generate more heat.
+Temperatures of 60 – 70°C are typical in active large-scale compost piles.
+This helps to compost green waste rapidly while effectively killing off pathogens.
 The result?
 Nutrient rich compost that’s free of any bad stuff.

 Left image: Products at start of trial.
 Right image: Partially composted packaging.
 The previously clear PLA containers have become white, opaque and flaky, while the paper and bagasse products are wet and soft.